tenerate/tenerateVSCodeExtension/README.md

 If you find any other issues or have any feature suggestions, please share it in the github issues link: https://github.com/tenerate/tenerateVSCodeExtension/issues

 ## Release Notes

+### 1.0.7

+Update extension to geneerate tests for all programming languages

 ### 1.0.6